-- 2. October is also the month for Cosmic Camporee!
-This is a popular and fun event at the GHRO Observatory.
-Please see the GHRO Director's report for more information. - 3.
-Our gratitude to new joining members and to our renewing members.
-Your participation is greatly appreciated. - 4.
+- 2. Our gratitude to new joining members and to our renewing members.
+Your participation is greatly appreciated. - 3.
 If you are a former CAAC member and have not been keeping up with your membership dues, firstly please come back!
-We'd love to reconnect you with the love of astronomy through our club, use of GHRO observatory, and the camaraderie of our members. - Please also remember to return your badges on the table near the exit at the end of the meeting before you leave!
+We'd love to reconnect you with the love of astronomy through our club, use of GHRO observatory, and the camaraderie of our members.

+Please also remember to return your badges on the table near the exit at the end of the meeting before you leave!
 Doing this will significantly reduce the chances of badges getting lost and reduce the amount of time (and cost) of having to re-create your name tag if it is lost.
+Thank you!

-Thank you! - 5.
-Register with the Night Sky Network!
+4. Register with the Night Sky Network!
 It is imperative that all members of the CAAC join the Night Sky Network (NSN).
 Many of the club's outreach activities are managed by the NSN, as well as club communications (newsletters, event notifications, general email).
 The NSN is a wonderful tool specifically designed for amateur astronomy clubs like ours.
+Membership allows you to contact other members via email, and receive last minute updates for outreach events via text message:

+http://nightsky.jpl.nasa.gov/club-apply.cfm?Club_ID=1468&ApplicantType=Member Pre-Monthly
-Membership allows you to contact other members via email, and receive last minute updates for outreach events via text message: - http://nightsky.jpl.nasa.gov/club-apply.cfm?Club_ID=1468&ApplicantType=Member Pre-Monthly - 6.
-Are you looking for ways to participate in the club?
-We would appreciate volunteers for the following standing committees to better serve our members: - Room Set Up - Refreshments - Audio/Video

-- Web Master/ Social Media.
+- 5. Are you looking for ways to participate in the club?
+We would appreciate volunteers for the following standing committees to better serve our members: - Room Set Up - Refreshments - Audio/Video - Web Master/ Social Media.
 Please be on the lookout in the next couple of weeks for emails with more details and how to participate.
 Please contact the CAAC Officers and let us know which committee interests you.
-Thank you for your consideration. - 7.
-The club is adding a new CAAC Astronomy Equipment Sales page to the newsletter.
+Thank you for your consideration.

+6. The club is adding a new CAAC Astronomy Equipment Sales page to the newsletter.
 Please check out the offerings at the end of the newsletter.

-8. Sign up for CAAC Slack / chat!
+7. Sign up for CAAC Slack / chat!